Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/05/review-a-series-of-unfortunate-events/index.md

 {{% remark %}}
 Bonus points if you're "different" and instead involve some unfair harsh punishment, a tomb, and a resurrection.
 {{% /remark %}}

+It even has a _remote island_ in the ending, like _LOST_!
+And of course (very minor/vague spoilers), LOST's eventual "resolution" is almost entirely based on another story from the Old Testament.
+As I said: writers just can't help themselves!

 I guess it's an attempt to add some more depth to something, perhaps an origin story or a more philosophical note.
 The book _tries_ to say some things about "schisms": about how, eventually, any group would split in two.
 Good vs Evil, or simply "I want this" and "I want that".
 As if this is an explanation for the schism within the secret organization that caused a massive streak of killing and fires.